 The Shire's collection is part of the legacy that Sir Hotchin left the state and remains an important cultural asset of the Shire.
-The Shire works hard at present and preserve the collection, which leave these pieces in a generally sound condition.
+The Shire presents and preserves the collection, which keeps these pieces in a generally sound condition.

 The collection celebrates the important contribution of artists such as Howard Taylor, Helen Smith and Guy Grey-Smith, as well encourages and appreciates the important contribution that local professional and amateur artists make in our community.

 The Shire allows various groups, such as the Pemberton Arts Group, to borrow pieces of the collection to display as a part of their exhibitions.
 By displaying these works, the Shire and the groups are honouring Sir Hotchin's original intention behind gifting the artwork – to provide regional people with exposure to some of the best visual arts practices that occurred in WA at the time.
 His wish was to encourage enjoyment and participation in the arts, support for visual artists and to raise the general level of cultural appreciation of the audience.